javadianf/Robot-Gesture-Action-Learning-Interface/README.md

 | Teacher intent versus what the robot can actually perceive | **Human-robot cognitive alignment**, the correspondence problem |
 | Ultrasonic time-to-collision sensors override on top of the learned command | **Safety layer over a learned policy** |

-Two conclusions from this project that carried forward:
+The project also led to two broader design principles that remain relevant to my later work:

-- **Moving a sensor to obtain a more informative observation is part of the system design, not an accident of the hardware.** The pan axis exists because the demonstration is unusable the moment the teacher leaves the field of view.
-That is active perception, arrived at from necessity.
+- **Moving a sensor to obtain a more informative observation is part of the system design, not merely a consequence of the hardware.** The pan axis is necessary because the demonstration becomes unusable once the teacher leaves the camera's field of view.
+In this system, active perception therefore emerges directly from a practical requirement.
-- **The effectiveness of the whole system is bounded by whether the control loop closes within the required time.** Every design decision in the perception pipeline was ultimately a latency decision.
+- **The overall system is only as effective as the real-time control loop it can sustain.** Every decision in the perception pipeline ultimately had to account for latency and whether the full loop could be closed within the required time.
 ---

 ## Demonstration modes